CSU Subject/Course Information

 - CSU Campus Homepages

 - CSU Campus Departments with Online Syllabi (Subject Outlines)

 Course Levels: Courses at the CSU are given unique course identifiers that indicate the level of the course.
-Generally, course levels correlate with the difficulty of the course.
+Generally, course levels correlate with the difficulty of the course although students may experience challenging courses in each level.
 Undergraduate courses are either lower division or upper division rather than categorized as first, second, third or fourth year courses.
 Lower and upper division courses pertain only to undergraduate degrees, and graduate level courses pertain to graduate (post-graduate) degrees.

 Lower division courses are designed for first and second year students undertaking an undergraduate degree although courses may be taken by other students.
-Many upper division courses have prerequisite course work which must be satisfied in order to take the course.
+In many disciplines, these can be introductory or foundation courses for upper division courses usually taken by third and fourth year students.
+Upper division courses may have prerequisite course work which must be satisfied in order to take the course.
 Prerequisites are provided in course descriptions which can be found online in the campus ‘catalog’ or ‘bulletin’.
 (See link above.)

-To understand the numbering system that identifies the level of courses, refer to the CSU Course Numbering System document found here.
+CSU Course Numbering System.
+To understand the numbering system that identifies the level of courses, refer to the CSU Course Numbering System document.
 Students must select only undergraduate courses unless approval has been given to study at the graduate level at the time of application.

 CSU Definition of a Credit Hour.
 Federal law (600.2 and 600.4) requires all accredited institutions to comply with the federal definition of the credit hour.
 For all CSU degree programs and courses bearing academic credit, the “credit hour” is defined as “the amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than: